 - detail sufficient assurance processes to review the management of alerts

-- continually monitor transactions at all levels, not just, for example by branch or venue level
+- continually monitor transactions across all levels of your business (not just by branch or venue)

-- document processes with sufficient specificity to enable them to be consistently applied
+- document processes with enough detail to be consistently applied

 - document and audit any automated transaction monitoring processes.

-Your processes and information sources must work together to monitor the services you are providing to customers to identify, mitigate and manage ML/TF risks.
+You must use your information sources and processes to monitor the services you are providing to customers to identify, mitigate and manage ML/TF risks.

-Transaction monitoring, reporting, ECDD, ACIP and other information all contribute to a better understanding of your customers.
-These processes and information sources must contribute to a single understanding of the customer and their risk profile, rather than operate or exist independently.
+Applicable customer identification procedures (ACIP), transaction monitoring, ECDD, reporting and other information all contribute to a better understanding of your customers.
+Your processes and information sources must contribute to a single understanding of the customer and their risk profile, rather than operate or exist independently.

 For example, different teams in your business might hold information about a customer’s suspected connections to terrorism, transaction monitoring alerts, suspicious activity on the customer’s account and information from law enforcement about this customer.

-Your systems and controls must be able to merge and combine this information in a timely manner, to provide a comprehensive view of the customer’s ML/TF risks.
+You must have systems and controls in place so your business is able to easily and quickly combine this information, to give a comprehensive view of the customer’s ML/TF risks.

 Review and assurance of your transaction monitoring program

-Your transaction monitoring must be applied to all designated services at all times.
-It must be supported by appropriate accountability and review mechanisms, to confirm that:
+Your transaction monitoring program must be applied to all designated services at all times.
+This means that you must implement risk-based systems and controls to monitor the transactions of your customers.
+Your transaction monitoring program must be supported by appropriate accountability and be regularly reviewed, to confirm that:

 - processes are in place to make certain no disruptions to downstream AML/CTF processes occur when any changes are made to systems

-- all systems changes that may potentially affect AML/CTF compliance require AML/CTF sign off
+- all systems changes that may potentially affect AML/CTF compliance require approval by relevant accountable senior management

-- all necessary assurance processes are in place and AML/CTF processes are fully documented and mapped.
+- all assurance processes are in place and AML/CTF processes are fully documented and mapped.

-Transaction monitoring must be periodically audited and reviewed to ensure it is operating as intended.
-Audits and reviews must confirm that transaction monitoring is based on complete data, and that transaction monitoring rules remain appropriate and current.
+Transaction monitoring must be periodically reviewed to ensure it is operating as intended.
+Reviews must confirm that transaction monitoring is based on complete data, transaction monitoring rules remain appropriate and current and the program is used effectively.
 Automated transaction monitoring systems and program alerts need to incorporate any new methodologies, typologies or crime types.